NicoleYOsborn/Sprint-Challenge--User-Interface/README.md

 [Review the provided design file for the home page](design/home.png).
 Notice the navigation and header images are missing.

-* [ ] Build the HTML and CSS to create the missing navigation and header
+* [ x] Build the HTML and CSS to create the missing navigation and header
 * [ ] Link the `About` navigation item to the [about.html](about.html) page
 * [ ] Make your design responsive such that it is accessible on mobile(500px) and tablet(800 px) and matches the [mobile](design/mobile.png) wireframe
 *  Add responsive breakpoints to your code by using media queries